KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 `CREATE TABLE table_name[(column1, column2, ...0)] AS select_query;`

-- Important: while creating a table from a SELECT query, the only constraints that are inherited are the **NOT constraints**.
+- Important: while creating a table from a SELECT query, the only constraints that are inherited are the **NOT NULL and UNIQUE constraints**.
 - A table's structure can be copied without any data
 - Force 'select_query' return NULL